-There are certain risks inherent in an investment in the Class A Shares and in the activities of the Corporation which investors should carefully consider before investing in the Class A Shares, including: general risks associated with Real Property ownership in the event that the Corporation has to foreclose on a Mortgage; illiquidity of real estate investments in such a foreclosure situation; environmental liability; restrictions on redemptions of Class A Shares; lack of availability of growth opportunities; potential conflicts of interest; legal rights attaching to Class A Shares; availability of cash for distribution; fluctuations in cash distributions; the impact of redemptions on the availability of cash for distribution; risk in respect of the and Class A Shareholders may lose some or all of their investment.
+There are certain risks inherent in an investment in the Class A Shares and in the activities of the Corporation which investors should carefully consider before investing in the Class A Shares, including: credit risk of mortgagors; general risks associated with Real Property ownership in the event that the Corporation has to foreclose on a Mortgage; illiquidity of real estate investments in such a foreclosure situation; environmental liability; restrictions on redemptions of Class A Shares; lack of availability of growth opportunities; potential conflicts of interest; legal rights attaching to Class A Shares; availability of cash for distribution; fluctuations in cash distributions; the impact of redemptions on the availability of cash for distribution; risk in respect of the market price of Class A Shares; dilution; the risk of the Corporation's reliance on key personnel; risk factors relating to the Corporation's tax status; and other tax related risk factors.
+The risks described below may not be the only risks involved with an investment in the Class A Shares.
+If any of the following risks occur, or if others occur, the Corporation's business, operating results and financial condition could be seriously harmed and Class A Shareholders may lose some or all of their investment.
 Risks affecting the Corporation may affect the ability to make distributions on the Class A Shares.
 In addition to the risk factors set forth elsewhere in this Offering Memorandum, prospective purchasers should consider the following risks associated with a purchase of Class A Shares.
 Purchasers should consult their own professional advisors to assess the income tax, legal and other aspects of an investment in the Class A Shares.